Sajjangarh Wildlife Sanctuary: History

 The area was made a wildlife sanctuary in 1987.
 In 2017, an area of 28.7 square kilometres around the boundary of the sanctuary was declared to be an Eco-Sensitive Zone by the Government of India.

 Flora and Fauna

+Sajjangarh Wildlife Sanctuary is the smallest of Rajasthan's 25 wildlife preserves, the country's largest state by land size.
+It is barely 5 km from the city of Udaipur and covers an area of 5.19 km2, with only one block covered by forest.